NehaThawani44/dropwizard-todoapp/README.md

 ### Using the API

-With your server running, you can perform CRUD operations on your to-dos.
+With your server running on the port configured(config.yml), you can perform CRUD operations on your 'to-dos'.
 For example, to add a new to-do:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"title": "New To-Do", "description": "Learn Dropwizard"}' http://localhost:8095/todos